-- Court order; - Member's written informed consent for release of information; - Written consent of the individual to whom the member's rights have been devolved when the member has been declared legally incompetent; or - Compliance with the Federal Confidentiality Law of Alcohol and Drug Abuse Patients Records (42 CFR, Part 2).
+- 1. Court order; - 2.
+Member's written informed consent for release of information; - 3.
+Written consent of the individual's legal guardian or legal representative when the member has been declared legally incompetent; or - 4.
+Compliance with the Federal Confidentiality Law of Alcohol and Drug Abuse Patients Records (42 CFR, Part 2).